MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sercx/ne-sercx-_sercx2_custom_receive_transaction_progress.md

 ### -field SerCx2CustomReceiveTransactionNoProgress

+No progress is being made.
+This value indicates that no data bytes have been transferred in the current custom-receive transaction since either the previous progress report or the start of the transaction, whichever is more recent.

 ### -field SerCx2CustomReceiveTransactionBytesTransferred

-### -field SERCX2_CUSTOM_RECEIVE_BYTES_TRANSFERRED

 Progress is being made.
 This value indicates that one or more bytes of data have been transferred in the current custom-receive transaction since either the previous progress report or the start of the transaction, whichever is more recent.

-### -field SERCX2_CUSTOM_RECEIVE_NO_PROGRESS

-No progress is being made.
-This value indicates that no data bytes have been transferred in the current custom-receive transaction since either the previous progress report or the start of the transaction, whichever is more recent.

 ## -remarks